syncfusion-content/javascript-docs/js/api/ejTreeMap.md

 ### enableGradient `boolean`
 {:#members:enableGradient}

-Specifies whether treemap enableGradient need to be visible
+Specifies whether gradient color has to be applied for treemap items

 #### Default Value